balar2004/Experiment--07-Linear-and-joint-interpolation-of-industrial-manipulator-/README.md

-# Experiment--07-Linear-and-joint-interpolation-of-industrial-manipulator-
+## Exp-7 Linear and joint interpolation of industrial manipulator
+### Date:15/04/2024
+### Name:Bala R
+### Rollnumber:212222220007
+### Department:B.Tech IT
 ### Aim :
 To understand linear and joint interpolation of industrial manipulator and develop a program for the same

 ### Equipment Required:
 Instrial manipulator , teach pendant and associated program platform

 ### Theory
 The following interpolation schemes are available in most of the robot controllers.
 1. Joint interpolation
 2. Straight line interpolation
 3. Circular interpolation